Tenth Avenue North: The Struggle, Cathedrals, Followers, and other projects (2012-2018)

 In August 2012, the band released its third album, The Struggle, with "Losing" as the lead single.
-The album was the band's most commercially successful project, debuting at No 1 on Billboard's Rock and Christian album charts and reaching #9 on the Billboard 200.
+The album was the band's most commercially successful project, debuting at No 1 on Billboard's Rock and Christian album charts and reaching No. 9 on the Billboard 200.
 The Struggle used vocals recorded from audience members at shows and fans who came to live recording sessions to contribute to the album.
 The Struggle tour featured Rend Collective as the opening act.

-In December 2012, the band released an iTunes session, which includes a cover of Ben E. King's song, "Stand by Me" and some of the band's singles.
+In December 2012, the band released an iTunes session, which includes a cover of Ben E. King's song "Stand by Me" and some of the band's singles.

-In July 2014, the band released the Islands EP and the single No Man Is an Island.
+In July 2014, the band released the Islands EP and the single "No Man Is an Island".

-On November 10, 2014, the band released their fourth studio album, Cathedrals.
+On November 10, 2014, the band released their fourth studio album, Cathedrals, which also contained all the songs from the Islands EP.
 The album debuted at No. 1 Billboard Christian Music chart and No. 32 on the Billboard 200 chart.

 In a 2014 interview about Cathedrals, Jamison described the band's songwriting process thusly: "Mike, our singer, is always going to be the main lyricist: he's the driving force, and he's the best at it.
-On pretty much every song, we'll come in and say, 'Not this line' or 'this melody.
-How about we change it to this?'
+On pretty much every song, we'll come in and say, 'Not this line' or 'This melody – how about we change it to this?'
 One of the things we've learned as a band over the years is how to take criticism well.
 When it comes to songwriting, you have to be willing to be told no, and to work for something much better.
 We've all got a lot better at that; I would say on this new record it was a testament to that, where we could easily point out a melody or lyric we didn't agree with, and change it all together.
 Or we could come up with the concept of a verse or a chorus, and we could all pin it together; or the drumbeat doesn't work - 'We don't like this' - so we try four or five different options till we've got the right one.
-So everybody's part was criticised carefully - even the bass part was looked at by the drummer.
+So everybody's part was criticized carefully - even the bass part was looked at by the drummer.
 We all wanted to walk away with a product where we could say, 'I love these songs, and I wouldn't do it any different'."
 He also said that he viewed the band's main audience as "believers who are going through difficult times, and maybe they can find refuge or answers or hope in the songs that we write as we go through those difficult times."